 Florida Southern College Master’s Theses Collection

 Florida Southern College awarded master's degrees requiring a thesis in 1938, 1946, 1947, 1948, and 1949.
 The theses were submitted either to the Graduate School of Florida Southern College or to the School of Education at Florida Southern College, in partial fulfillment of the requirements for the degrees Master of Arts, Master of Education, or Master of Arts in Education.
-Roux Library is the official repository for those theses, and while most relate to education and teaching, they offer unique insight into the academic interests of our students during that era.
+Roux Library is the official repository for those theses.

 Religion in the Making

-This journal published by the Florida School of Religion at Florida Southern College was edited by Shirley Jackson Case.
-The entire run (1940-1943) is accessible through the Internet Archive.
-The volumes may be viewed with a web browser or downloaded for non-commercial offline use.
+This journal published by the Florida School of Religion at Florida Southern College, from 1940-1943, was edited by Shirley Jackson Case.

 The Southern: Florida Southern College's Student Newspaper

-This collection contains issues of The Southern, Florida Southern College's student newspaper.
+Here is Florida Southern College's student newspaper.
 Currently, issues from 1919, 1922, and 1933-1952 have been digitized and are available in this collection.
-Those published during the construction of the Child of the Sun structures (1930s-1950s) which were designed by Frank Lloyd Wright were cataloged first.
-Note: Some issues are lost.